-Beyer and Englander and are among seven graduate students nationwide who were selected for the nationally competitive research fellowship, which supports students pursuing doctoral degrees in population and ecosystem dynamics as well as marine resources economics.
+Beyer and Englander are among seven graduate students nationwide who were selected for the nationally competitive research fellowship, which supports students pursuing doctoral degrees in population and ecosystem dynamics as well as marine resources economics.
 The program is a focused workforce development effort to train highly qualified professionals in areas of critical need for NOAA’s science-based approach to fisheries management.

 Fellows are chosen through a competitive national selection process.
 This year, six population and ecosystem dynamics fellowships and one marine resource economics fellowship were selected.